Frequently Asked Questions

 If the driver is installed at a distance from the LEDs, how do I calculate voltage drop?

 There are several factors that influence the voltage drop: AWG of the wires, the length of the wires, the load wattage and minimum operating voltage of the lights.
 This calculation is called “Drop Voltage” and is rather complicated.
-Magnitude has developed a free application called Magnigauge that can be downloaded to your smartphone and will help you calculate Drop voltage.
-The app is free and available on Google Play Store.
+Clik on the following link for Voltage Drop Chart: Wire Run distance chart (Voltage Drop)

 I want to use a currently installed dimmer with a Magnitude driver.
 Is that possible?